DavidAJohnston/OmniFoundation/README.md

 (b) Legal counsel, public accountants, or other persons as to matters the director reasonably believes are within the person's professional or expert competence and as to which the particular person merits confidence.

 An officer is not acting in good faith if he or she has knowledge concerning the matter in question that makes reliance otherwise permitted in this Section 6.10 unwarranted.
 An officer is not liable to the Corporation, any member, or any other person for any action taken or not taken as an officer, if the officer acted in compliance with this Section 6.10.
-The liability of an officer for monetary damages to the Corporation and its members shall be eliminated to the fullest extent provided by section 29-406.56 of the District of Columbia Official Code, or any corresponding section(s) of any future official District of Columbia code.
+The liability of an officer for monetary damages to the Corporation and its members shall be eliminated to the fullest extent provided by the laws of the Zug, Switzerland or any corresponding section(s).

-Section 6.12	Indemnification: The Corporation shall indemnify its officers to the fullest extent allowed by section 29-406.56 of the District of Columbia Official Code, or any corresponding section(s) of any future official District of Columbia code.
+Section 6.11	Indemnification: The Corporation shall indemnify its officers to the fullest extent allowed by section 29-406.56 of the District of Columbia Official Code, or any corresponding section(s) of any future official District of Columbia code.

 ARTICLE VII - COMMITTEES